ENIGMA-infra/ENIGMA-PD/README.md

 - `<version>` is the exact FreeSurfer version that was used (e.g., `7.3.2`, `7.4.1`)
 - `<session_id>` matched what is in the manifest

-Note: the default tracker configuration for FreeSurfer assumes that the FreeSurfer subject directories are named with BIDS participant IDs (i.e. with the `sub-` prefix).
+Note: Nipoppy can automatically track participant-level data availability using `nipoppy track` command.
+The default tracker configuration for FreeSurfer assumes that the FreeSurfer subject directories are named with BIDS participant IDs (i.e. with the `sub-` prefix).
 If that is not the case, you will need to manually change the tracker configuration file for the [tracking](https://nipoppy.readthedocs.io/en/stable/user_guide/tracking.html) to work properly:
 - In `<dataset_root>/pipelines/freesurfer-<version>/tracker_config.json`, replace `[[NIPOPPY_BIDS_PARTICIPANT_ID]]` by `[[NIPOPPY_PARTICIPANT_ID]]`
-- If there is a significant mismatch between the FreeSurfer subject directory names and the `participant_id`s in the manifest (i.e. more than presence/absence of the prefix), then the FreeSurfer directories will have to be renamed.

 ##### If the FreeSurfer version was not `7.3.2`